 We had also already learned all the shapes and colors.
 We could sort them, count them, compare them, etc.

 The only thing we couldn’t do right out of box was add.
-I decided we were going to be OK.
+Taking a deep breath, I decided we were going to be OK.

 When Math Doesn’t Look Like Math